Got a Cash Windfall? Do These 5 Things First

 OK, so, maybe the amount of your windfall is a little smaller -- say, in the four-figure range.

-If you don’t have a chunk of cash set aside in a savings or money market account for emergencies, that should be your first priority, NOT a cash-money gun.
+If you don’t have a chunk of cash set aside in a savings or money market account for emergencies, that should be your first priority.

 How much should you have squirreled away?
 Investment company Vanguard and finance expert Dave Ramsey both recommend you save 3 to 6 months’ worth of your expenses.
 But that might not be enough -- Suzie Orman recommends you save at least 8 to 12 months’ worth.
 “You need to know that you are going to be secure,” she told CNBC.

 The best place to put your emergency stash is in a safe, high-yield checking account that can be easily accessed at any time.
-We recommend seeking out a savings rate of 1.25 percent or higher -- slightly less than the rate of inflation, but still more than you can expect out of your local savings and loan.
+Online banks tend to offer better rates than your local savings and loan: Ally Bank, for example, offers a 2.2 percent APY on savings account balances.
 It’s definitely worth shopping around for the best rate.

 Pay off your high-interest debts

 Credit cards are convenient, but they’re also expensive to use.
-It’s not uncommon for banks to charge an interest rate of 20 percent or more, a high-enough rate to keep some unlucky people in debt permanently.
+It’s not uncommon for banks to charge an interest rate of 20 percent or more, a high-enough rate to trap people in debt permanently.

 Invest in your retirement

 Want to stretch your windfall and make it go even further?
-Consider socking away some of your new found cash into a tax-deductible individual retirement account (IRA).
-In addition to scoring a tax break for 2017, your money will continue to grow through the next several decades.
+Consider socking away some of your new found cash into a tax-deductible individual retirement account, or IRA.
+In addition to scoring a tax break for 2018 (if you contribute before April 15, 2019), your money will continue to grow through the next several decades.

 Save money for a long-term goal

-Once you’ve got an emergency fund set up and you’ve maxed out your retirement accounts, it’s time to save money for other long-term goals such as buying a house, flying to Disney World, or starting a college fund for your kids.
+Once you’ve got an emergency fund set up and you’ve maxed out your retirement accounts, it’s time to save money for other long-term goals such as buying a house, starting a business or starting a college fund for your kids.

-If your goal is longer than ten years away, consider investing your money in a S&P 500 stock market index fund with a low management fee.
+If your goal is longer than ten years away, consider investing your money in a S&P 500 stock market index fund with a low management fee, such as Vanguard's S&P 500 ETF (stock symbol: VOO) or Charles Schwab's S&P 500 Index Fund (stock symbol: SWPPX).
 Otherwise, you might want to save in a high-yield savings account to protect against a market downturns.
 Again, be sure to shop around for the best rate.